debianchef/101/uncle_debian_notes_on_basic_solidity.md

 #### Arithmetic Operations

-Just as other programing Languages , we can perform arithmetic operations exactly the same manner
+Just as in other programing Languages , we can perform `arithmetic operations` exactly the same manner

 ```console
 int a = -10;